ydb-platform/ydb/ydb/docs/en/core/quickstart.md

       {% note info %}

-      Data persistence is currently supported only on x86_64 processors.

-      To disable data persistence and make all data volatile, stored only in RAM, add the `-e YDB_USE_IN_MEMORY_PDISKS=true` parameter to the command that runs the Docker container.
-Learn more about [configuring Docker container](./reference/docker/configuration.md)

       If you are using a Mac with an Apple Silicon processor, emulate the x86_64 CPU instruction set with [Rosetta](https://support.apple.com/en-us/102527):

       - [colima](https://github.com/abiosoft/colima) with the `colima start --arch aarch64 --vm-type=vz --vz-rosetta` options.